doocs/leetcode/solution/2300-2399/2303.Calculate Amount Paid in Taxes/README_EN.md

 <strong>Input:</strong> brackets = [[2,50]], income = 0
 <strong>Output:</strong> 0.00000
 <strong>Explanation:</strong>
-You have no income to tax, so you have to pay a total of $0 dollars in taxes.
+You have no income to tax, so you have to pay a total of $0 in taxes.
 </pre>

 <p>&nbsp;</p>